Bible Reading Resources

-There are a number of organizations that provide Bible Reading Resources.
-We appreciate their supporting and complimentary efforts and we mention a few of them below - to start the list which we will add to from time to time:
+There are a number of allied Ministries that provide Bible Reading Resources.
+We appreciate their supporting and complimentary efforts:

 For more than fifty years, Ligonier has served the church by producing trustworthy discipleship resources that are rooted in the historic Christian faith.
 Some on our New Reformation Team use a Chronological Bible Reading Plan that was downloaded from their website.

 The Gospel Coalition

 The Gospel Coalition is a fellowship of evangelical churches deeply committed to renewing our faith in the gospel of Christ and to reforming our ministry practices to conform fully to the Scriptures.
 They have a “Read the Bible” ministry and newsletter which contains many ideas and approaches which are useful in the New Reformation.
-Here is there website are below that are a couple of articles on Bible reading from them:
+Here below is their website followed by a couple of related articles:

 The Gideons have distributed millions of Bibles over the years - and are supported by many in our Churches.
 The Bibles they distribute contain a section at the beginning of each Bible called “Help in Time of Need” or “Help with Life's Problems”.
 This is a different Bible reading approach than we advocate in the New Reformation, but these are very helpful scripture selections for those who are seeking or struggling.
 This selection of Bible verses and this approach for their evangelistic ministry is entirely appropriate and has been a blessing to many over the years.
 The Gideons are welcome to use any thoughts or ideas we have presented herein if they find them helpful with their very fine Ministry.